fletchermoore/n2c2/README.md

 > front: `secondary hypertension`
 > back: `hypertension caused by some other underlying condition`

-A word of caution: some word processors will replace the double ankle brackets with a single character.* If this happens the "reverse" code will not be interpreted.
+A word of caution: some word processors will replace the double angle brackets with a single character (the left guillemet [aka French quotation marks]) If this happens the "reverse" code will not be interpreted.
 Also, if you have subitems under a reversed card, the card will not reverse correctly.
 The reversed bullet must be a terminal leaf.